 - Initial cost

 Taking proper roof maintenance into account you can help your roof withstand damage and extend its lifetime.
 This will help you save money long-term with fewer major repairs or complete replacements.
 Here are some tips for maintaining your roof:

 - Get a free estimate after harsh weather or a hail storm to see if you need a repair

-- Refrain from having tree or other foliage nearby your roof
+- Refrain from having trees or other foliage nearby your roof

-- Get a lighter color shingle or tile
+- Pick a lighter color shingle or tile

 Read more about the best shingles for Florida or contact us to learn how you can get a roof that lasts a lifetime.

 Is your roof at the end of its life?